User Manual

 • access to a management panel on the left part of the screen dedicated to user access and data, as well as the account subscriptions.

-• a valid replica of your QR code at size 1:1 (i.e. at the scale of 1 dot for 1 screen pixel).
+• a valid replica of your QR code at size 1:1 (i.e. at the scale of 1 data module for 1 screen pixel).
 Click on it to display details about your QR code!

 • access to a tools panel on the right part of the screen to edit QR codes.